AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Can You Lower Your Rates After an Accident?

-• Shop around.
-Since each insurance company has a different calculation for risk, you may be able to find a smaller increase through a different insurer.
-You may have luck with Allstate, Dairyland, Esurance, Farmers, or GEICO.
+1. Shop around.
+Since each insurance company has a different risk calculation, you can find a smaller increase through a different insurer.
+You may have luck with State Farm, Erie, Dairyland, or American Family.

-• Adjust your policy.
-By removing certain extra coverages and raising your deductible, you should be able to see lower rates.
-Of course, this means that you will have to pay more out of pocket if you need to file another claim in the future.
+2. Adjust your policy.
+You may lower your auto insurance rate by removing certain coverages and raising your deductible.
+Of course, you will pay more out of pocket if you need to file another claim.
+Some coverages, like accident forgiveness, may be worth the extra cost for peace of mind.

-• Check with your insurer for any discounts.
-There may be further discounts that you are eligible for that your insurer did not apply to your policy initially.
-Discounts are an especially good option if you were not at fault for the accident.
+3. Check with your insurer for any discounts.
+There may be further discounts that you are eligible for that your insurer did not apply to your policy initially—check to see if any will protect you from further rate increases.

-• Improve your credit.
+4. Improve your credit.
 Improving your credit score is a long-term process, but it can save you hundreds or even thousands on your rates in the long run.
-However, there are four states that prevent insurance companies from using credit scores in their pricing models: California, Hawaii, Massachusetts, and Michigan.
+However, four states prevent insurance companies from using credit scores in their pricing models: California, Hawaii, Massachusetts, and Michigan.

 What if You Have More Than One Accident on Your Record?

-2. Use your state’s program.
-For very high-risk drivers, you may need to find insurance through your state’s assigned risk plan4.
-Most likely, your rates will be higher than if you didn’t need to purchase insurance through this plan.
+3. Use your state’s program.
+For very high-risk drivers, you may need to find insurance through your state’s assigned risk plan.5 Most likely, your rates will be higher than if you didn’t need to purchase insurance through this plan.
 Additionally, your coverage may be minimal, but you will still have coverage.

 Recap

-If you cause an auto accident, you can expect your premium to rise, but you can minimize the increase.
-Work with your insurer to adjust your policy, find discounts to apply to your policy, or shop around with different insurers.
+Long story short: if you cause an auto accident, you can expect your premium to rise.
+Work with your insurer to adjust your policy, find discounts to apply to your policy, or shop around with different insurers to reduce the impact on your auto insurance premium.
 Following these steps will make sure that, after an accident, you’re getting the best coverage you can for the lowest price.

 Citations